Instituto Nacional de Biodiversidad

-The Instituto Nacional de Biodiversidad (INBio) is the national institute for biodiversity and conservation in Costa Rica.
-Created at the end of the 1980s, and despite having national status, it is a privately run institution that works closely with various government agencies, universities, business sector and other public and private entities inside and outside of the country.
-The goals of the institute are to complete an inventory of the natural heritage of Costa Rica, promote conservation and identify chemical compounds and genetic material present in living organisms that could be used by industries such as pharmaceuticals, cosmetics or others.
+The Instituto Nacional de Biodiversidad (INBio) is a private research and biodiversity management center based in Costa Rica.
+Established in 1989, despite its national status, it operates as a non-governmental, non-profit organization that works in close collaboration with different government institutions, universities, and the private sector to gather knowledge on the country's biological diversity and promote its sustainable use.

-The institute has a collection of over three million insects representing tens of thousands of species all recorded in Atta, a computer database that contains all of the data such as exact location (including GPS coordinates), date of collection, name of the collector and method of collection.

-Due to impending insolvency, in March 2015, the INBio's biodiversity collection and database will be taken over by the state (and returned to the Natural History Museum, from which much of it was taken when INBio was founded), and its theme park converted to government operation.
-INBio will move forward as a "think tank" type institute with money raised from transfer of most of its assets to the government.
+The institute's pioneering work led to the curation of a massive biodiversity collection containing over 3.5 million specimens of arthropods, plants, fungi, and mollusks, with individual tracking cataloged under its proprietary computer database, Atta.

+Institutional Transition and Asset Transfer

+Due to severe operational budget deficits, INBio executed an executive transition agreement with the Costa Rican government in early 2015.
+On March 27, 2015, INBio officially transferred its entire historical collection of 3.5 million biological specimens to the State, passing permanent curation responsibilities over to the Natural History Department of the National Museum of Costa Rica (MNCR).

+Along with the scientific registry, the state assumed management of its electronic databases, shelving arrays, and associated hardware infrastructures.
+Following this massive structural assets downscale, INBio re-aligned its operational focus to function strictly as a streamlined, self-sustaining scientific "think tank," providing specialized training, international consulting, and regulated bio-prospecting services.

 History

 Costa Rica decided in 1989 that some sort of organization was necessary to study the biodiversity of Costa Rica.
 The government did not have the ability at the time to fund a new organization so a handful of scientists and entrepreneurs took the initiative and created the non-profit organization now known as INBio.
 Among the founders of the institution was Rodrigo Gámez, a remarkable and well known Costa Rican scientist who has a strong desire for teaching people about the importance of biodiversity and its conservation.
 He received the MAGÓN award (Premio Nacional de Cultura Magón) in 2012, which is an award of great importance that is given every year to someone who has contributed to Costa Rica, in this case related to science.
 In that same year he received an international award known as the MIDORI prize, given to him in Japan, by a Japanese institution; he has also received a great number of other awards in the past.
 Rodrigo Gámez is still president at the institution.

 In 1995 INBio was awarded the Prince of Asturias Award for Technical and Scientific Research.

+In 2014, INBio was jointly awarded the Blue Planet Prize, an international environmental award presented by the Asahi Glass Foundation, with Professor Daniel Janzen.